erp12/lexicase-random-forests/README.md

 ### Methods

-Currently there is only one supported method to experiment with: `filter` These experiments are for using lexicsae selections to pick the trees in a random forest.
+Currently there is only one supported method to experiment with: `filter`.

+These experiments are for using lexicsae selections to pick the trees in a random forest.